Evan-Guillet/zeldoom-botw/README.md

 # Technical stuff ⚙️
-The whole project is coded in JavaScript + HTML and CSS.
+The whole project is coded in JavaScript + HTML.
 The project is saved and available on a Github repository.